In the guide

 This guidance is for England, Scotland and Wales

-If you wish to rely on the terms of the contracts you have with consumers it is essential that those terms are 'fair'.
+If you wish to rely on the terms of the contracts that you have with consumers, it is essential that those terms are 'fair'.
 An unfair term is not legally binding on consumers, and enforcers can also take action to stop you using it.

 The Consumer Rights Act 2015 covers the use of unfair terms in consumer contracts.
 Consumer contracts are those between traders and consumers (although this does not include employment contracts).
-As well as terms in consumer contracts the Act applies to certain consumer notices, whether or not they are in writing.
+As well as terms in consumer contracts, the Act applies to certain consumer notices, whether they are in writing or not.

 The Competition and Markets Authority (CMA) has produced various types of guidance on the subject.